-The American Eel is an often overlooked, yet spectacularly interesting animal that has become the focus of widespread conservation efforts throughout the eastern United States, particularly here, in Rhode Island.
+The American Eel is an often overlooked, yet interesting animal that has become the focus of widespread conservation efforts throughout the eastern Unites States, particularly here in RI.
 They are a valued bait fish and function as both a predator and food source within marine and freshwater habitats.
-While they live, forage and grow in freshwater habitats, the American eel will migrate thousands of miles to sea to spawn.
-While the exact locations remain a mystery to scientists, we know this amazing life cycle begins in the Sargasso Sea.
-Eggs spawned there develop into a larvae that drift on ocean currents until they are strong enough to actively swim.
+While they live, forage and grow in freshwater habitats, the American Eel will migrate thousands of miles to sea to spawn.
+The exact locations remain a mystery to scientists, we know the life cycle begins in the Sargasso Sea in the middle of the Atlantic Ocean.
+Eggs spawned there develop into larva that drift on ocean currents until they are strong enough the actively swim.
 These tiny eels disperse into coastal rivers and estuaries where they continue to feed and grow.
 The eels may spend 5-30 years in freshwater riverine systems until they are ready to spawn which leads to a final migration back to the Sargasso Sea.
-American eels are much less abundant than they were in the 1970s and early 1980s.
-Stressors on eel populations include habitat fragmentation due to dams, overfishing, predation and water pollution.
-The DEM Division of Fish and Wildlife has installed eel ramps at a number of locations to aid juvenile eels in their upstream migrations and is planning for additional ramps as part of new fish passage projects or as retrofits to existing fish ladders.
-Adapted from McGee, P., RIDEM, 2015 pond.
-See Figure 6, Rhode Island Freshwater Hydrology.
-Generally lakes are thought of as being larger than ponds, but this isn't necessarily the case in RI where historically both terms were used to name waterbodies without a clear
+American Eels are much less abundant than they were in the 1970's and 1980's.
+Stressors on eel populations induce habitat fragmentation due to dams, overfishing, predation and water pollution.
+The DEM Division of Fish and Wildlife has installed eel ramps at a number of locations to aid juvenile eels in their upstream migration and is planning for additional ramps as part of new fish passage projects or as retrofits to existing fish ladders.
+Scientists have identified the need for additional research as part of a continuing process of improving the effectiveness of both upstream and downstream eel passage.